-Looking at Brazilian bank branch-level data, I examine effects of the government policy from March 2012, intended to increase credit supply through public banks, on competition in the banking sector and economic activity.
-I find that the policy was successful in increasing overall credit supply as increased lending of public banks did not crowdout private lending.
+Looking at Brazilian bank branch-level data, I investigate the impact of the government policy implemented in March 2012, aimed at increasing credit supply through public banks, on competition in the banking sector and economic activity.
+I find that the policy successfully increased overall credit supply, as increased lending of public banks did not significantly offset private lending.
 On the other hand, there is no evidence of significant client-switching between private and public banks.
-However, the effects of the policy on economic activity were very limited and even negligible.
-I conducted a series of robustness checks to further examine this puzzling result.
-I find evidence that increased lending led to significant increases in deposits, suggesting that loans were taken at the moment of high availability of funds and saved for future use.
+However, the effects of the policy on economic activity were limited and even negligible.
+I conduct a series of robustness checks to further explore this puzzling result.
+I find evidence suggesting that increased lending led to significant increases in deposits, indicating that borrowers leveraged easily accessible credit to take loans and save funds for future use.